sdiehl/stephendiehl.com/posts/poll.md

 #### Libraries

-The libraries section was admittedly a bit of a grab bag, there is no way to poll on all of Hackage so inevitably I have to chose an arbitrary sample of cross-domain library.
+The libraries section was admittedly a bit of a grab bag, there is no way to poll on all of Hackage so inevitably I had to chose an arbitrary sample of cross-domain libraries.
+A more exhaustive poll of all of Hackage libraries people are interested in is something I would be interested in doing, but I'm not sure how to do it in a methodological way.

 I chose not to include web libraries since they often tend to fall under an umbrella project ( yesod, snap, happstack ) and exhibit some odd clustering behavior that makes them somewhat unique amongst other packages.
 The top 20 packages are listed below:

 1. **repa** - A numerical library for high performance, regular, multi-dimensional, shape polymorphic parallel arrays.